Putin: 'Unfriendly' states to pay for Russian gas in rubles | DW | 23.03.2022

 The announcement comes as the West has imposed sweeping sanctions on Russia, hoping to pressure it into withdrawing its invading forces from Ukraine.

-Immediately after the announcement, the ruble strengthened against the US dollars and the euro.
+Immediately after the announcement, the ruble strengthened against the US dollar and the euro.

 Earlier in March, the Russian government announced a list of 48 states deemed to be unfriendly.
 They included all EU member countries, the US, Japan, Switzerland and Norway.